Footprint Charts – The Complete Trading Guide

 This is the most popular and traditional way of looking at the price.

-Because each bar represents one fixed amount of time, this is a very comfortable way of trading for a lot of traders since all they often do is look for a candle close after a specific period.
+Because each bar represents one fixed amount of time, this is a very comfortable way of trading for many traders since all they often do is look for a candle close after a specific period.

 For day trading, I don’t think this is the best way of doing things as other settings help you clean out a lot of noise and sideways action.